Natnael-Tamrat/movie_backend/README.md

 The node application is Deployed on cloud service (Linode). used `Nginx` for port forwarding and accessing the API request through http request. also used `pm2` task runner.

+### usage

+The node application is already connected with the frontend and returns response whenever there is an API call from the frontend.in this case you dont need to run the node application as it is already running. if you want to run it locally make sure you install node modules again `npm install` and run the entry point `node app.js`.